 Students living in a family unit pay the rent monthly.
 Payments may be made online or at the Columbia Lake Village Community Centre front desk.

-Monthly rent payments are to be made no later than 4:30 pm on the first business day of the month, in one (1) single transaction by the main tenant (pay by either debit*, cheque, OR online).
+Monthly rent payments are to be made no later than 4:30 pm on the first business day of the month, in one (1) single transaction by the main tenant (pay by either certified cheque, OR online).

 WHAT IS THE PROCEDURE FOR LATE PAYMENTS?